Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/consuming-events.md

 Calling `subscribe` immediately starts the subscription.
 Once the subscription starts, the following things happen for **each** partition being read.

-1. If supplied, the `partitionInitialize` function is invoked each time the subscription is about to begin reading from a partition.
+1. The user-provided  `partitionInitialize` function is invoked each time the subscription is about to begin reading from a partition.

-    The `PartitionContext` passed to `partitionInitialize` can be used to determine which partition is about to be read from.
+    The `PartitionContext` passed to this function can be used to determine which partition is about to be read from.
-    Events won't be received for the partition indicated until after this function returns if it was provided.
+    The client will start receiving events for the partition only after completing the execution of this function (if provided).
+    Therefore, you can use this function to carry out any partition specific set up work you need including async tasks.
     Example:

 ```js